 - Autumn rains are essential for good oil production (Leyva et al., 2017).

 - The application of irrigation reduces the concentration of components related to the quality of the oil (chlorophylls, polyphenols, carotenes and pigments (Amilo et al., 2019).

 Conditions of hydric stress during lipid biosynthesis and abnormally low pulp/bone ratio causes a reduction in the capacity of oil formation and thus its fat content.
 There is a negative correlation between the production, the size of the fruit and the fat content of the pulp.
 Just like that, seasons with large crops often give fruits of smaller size and lower fat content than those obtained in seasons of low production (Lavee and Wodner, 1991).

 Water is the other major component of the fruit along with the oil and decreases during the ripening process, showing significant variations as a result of climatic conditions from mid-November (rainfall and frost regime).
-In order to eliminate water interference when expressing the fat content of the fruit and to accurately indicate the completion of the oil formation phase, it is advisable to express the fat content on dry matter, since this parameter remains constant once the synthesis of lipid stops, unlike when it is expressed on fresh weight, since this sample increases until very late periods (late January), mainly due to the decrease in the humidity of the fruit.
+In order to eliminate water interference when expressing the fat content of the fruit and to accurately indicate the completion of the oil formation phase, it is advisable to express the fat content on dry matter, since this parameter remains constant once the synthesis of lipid stops, unlike when it is expressed on fresh weight, since this sample increases until very late periods (late January), mainly due to the decrease in the humidity of the fruit (Figure 10).
 The fat content on dry matter remains constant from the moment the lipid synthesis is completed, in other words, the oil formation stops between mid-November and early December, depending on the variety considered (Beltrán et al. , 2017).